Back

 footer:

-The second part is the content part.
-Considering that I will be lazy, I can’t guarantee that all content has two languages.
-But I want to show all content regardless of the Chinese or English interface.
+The second part is the content itself.
+Knowing I’d be lazy sometimes, I can’t guarantee that all content will exist in two languages, but I still want all content to be visible on both the Chinese and English interfaces.

-1. Like before, using leancloud to store data.
+1. Use leancloud to store data, as before.

-2. Make this part of the content in a static way and store it in a text file.
+2. Make this part static too, storing it in a text file.

 DROP TABLE IF EXISTS moments;